 Cancer is a weighty topic.
 It makes sense that people combat it with one of the most lighthearted mediums imaginable—cartoons.

-Engleberg’s memoir is told cartoon-style, but it’s incredibly detailed.
+Engleberg’s memoir, Cancer Made Me a Shallower Person, is told cartoon-style, but it’s incredibly detailed.
 From her diagnosis to treatments to the recovery process, she narrates with humor and style.

 11. Cancer Schmancer by Fran Drescher

 Did you watch the ‘90s TV show The Nanny?
 If so, you may be familiar with Drescher.
 She lived with cancer symptoms for two years before she received a diagnosis.